AliceO2Group/AliceO2Group.github.io/quickstart/overview.markdown

 layout: main
 ---

-This is an overview of the O<sup>2</sup> system.
+This is an overview of the O<sup>2</sup> computing system.
 It is pretty rough, but it should give you an idea of the general architecture.
-Please refer to other documents such as the [TDR](https://cds.cern.ch/record/2011297).
+For more details, please refer to other documents such as the [TDR](https://cds.cern.ch/record/2011297).

 ## Requirements